mgrigoriev8109/mgrigoriev8109/README.md

 I'm a self-taught full-stack developer currently pursuing a career change into software development.
 Delving deeper and deeper into the world of programming and open source development I've found it aligned with so many of my passions.

 Researching and absorbing new tools and concepts.
-Teaching others how to problem solve by guiding them to finding the answer on their own.
 Problem solving myself through a constantly expanding debugging toolset.
 Creating maintainable and bulletproof projects through unit testing and integration testing.
 Collaborating with others and working as part of a team.
-I'm being sincere when I say that software development is amazing, and i'm excited to become a software developer.
+Teaching others how to problem solve by guiding them to finding the answer on their own.
+I'm being sincere when I say that software development is amazing, and I'm excited to become a software developer.

 While not creating full-stack Rails projects I volunteer my time helping others learn programming, making open source contributions, and acting as a Moderator for the [The Odin Project](https://www.theodinproject.com/).